-A honey, coloured seventeenth century coaching inn clad in wisteria and vines & nestled in the Cotswolds hills in the historic market town of Northleach.
+A honey, coloured seventeenth century coaching inn clad in Virginia Creeper nestled in the Cotswolds hills in the historic market town of Northleach.

-With 14 beautiful bedrooms, stunning tiered cottage gardens designed by Max Asknew, a treatment room and private rooms for meetings and hideaways.
+With 14 beautiful bedrooms, stunning tiered cottage gardens designed by Max Asknew, a treatment room and private rooms for meetings, parties and hideaways.

 Finalist Mr and Mrs Smith Awards